 How does acupuncture work?

 Acupuncture is a minimally invasive therapy completed in our offices.
 Our acupuncturist will start by assessing your general health and medical history and conducting a physical exam.
-From here, they will begin strategically inserting approximately 5 to 20 needles.
+From here, they will begin strategically inserting approximately 5 to 20 hair-thin needles.
 These may be near the affected section of your body but can also be placed in seemingly unrelated areas.

-Your initial session may last up to 90 minutes.
+Your initial acupuncture session may last up to 90 minutes.
 However, subsequent sessions can range from 45 to 60 minutes.
-After inserting the needles, you will lie still for up to 30 minutes, based on your practitioner’s recommendation.
+After inserting the acupuncture needles, you will lie still for up to 30 minutes, based on your practitioner’s recommendation.

-This treatment is not meant to be painful, as the needles are tiny and gently placed.
+This treatment is not meant to be painful, as the thin needles are tiny and gently placed.
 Upon insertion, you may feel a bit of pressure or slight discomfort when the needle hits the appropriate depth, but it should go away within a few seconds.
 This sensation signals the activation of the acupuncture point.

 If you experience severe or prolonged pain, please tell your acupuncturist.
 They will remove and replace the needle in a more appropriate position.